MicrosoftDocs/sql-docs/docs/reporting-services/report-design/indicators-report-builder-and-ssrs.md

 |![Rs_ShapeIcons](../../reporting-services/report-design/media/rs-shapeicons.gif "Rs_ShapeIcons")|Shape: indicates conditions using commonly shapes such as traffic signs and diamond shapes.|
 |![rs_RatingIcons](../../reporting-services/report-design/media/rs-ratingicons.gif "rs_RatingIcons")|Ratings: indicates ratings by using common recognized shapes and symbols that show progressive values such as number of quadrants in a square.|

- After you choose a indicator set, you can customize the appearance of each indicator icon in the set by setting its properties in the dialog boxes for indicators or the Properties pane.
+ After you choose an indicator set, you can customize the appearance of each indicator icon in the set by setting its properties in the dialog boxes for indicators or the Properties pane.
 You can use the built-in colors, icons, and sizes or expressions to configure indicators.

 ##  <a name="CustomizingIndicators"></a> Customizing Indicators
  Indicators can be customized to suit your needs.
 You can modify the indicators sets as well as individual indicator icon within a set in the following ways: